codinasion-archive/codinasion-programme/programme/matrix-multiplication/README.md

   - ClasherKasten
 ---

-## Write a program to print multiplication of 2 matrices
+## Write a programme to print multiplication of 2 matrices

 First matrix
 ```txt